SafinWasi/gluu-aws-integration/wiki.md

 Before using SCIM, we recommend testing out the SAML flow to SSO onto Amazon.
 To do this, simply visit `https://<hostname>/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices` and use your new Gluu user.
 You should seamlessly be able to log onto AWS.

 ## Setup for SCIM
 Communicating with a SCIM endpoint that is protected by OAuth is not a simple task.
 There are several registration and authentication steps involved because of security concerns.
-The [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) Java library simplifies the actual request and response step, but some preparation is required.
+The [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) Java library simplifies some steps, but some preparation is required.
 For this example, we will be using private key authentication using OpenID.
 In order to do this we need the following things:

-1. An RSA key pair and an associated certificate for our client and the Gluu server to communicate over.
+1. An RSA key pair and an associated certificate for our client and the Gluu server to communicate through.
 2. A [Java keystore](https://docs.oracle.com/cd/E19509-01/820-3503/ggffo/index.html) JKS file that contains the private key and the associated certificate (or chain).
 3. The public key of the key pair in [JSON web key](https://datatracker.ietf.org/doc/html/rfc7517) format, preferably saved to a file.
 4. The SSL certificate of our Gluu server, which can be found at `/opt/gluu-server/etc/certs/httpd.crt`.
 You can obtain this by using `scp`.